-During the handling, keep the load at not more than 10" from the ground.
+When handling, keep the load at not more than 20-25cm from the ground.

 After positioning the burner near the installation point, correctly dispose of all residual packaging, separating the various types of material.

 Before proceeding with the installation operations, carefully clean all around the area where the burner will be installed.